structurizr/structurizr.github.io/cli/export.md

 If output directory is not specified, files will be created in the same directory as the workspace.
 Please note that the export formats do not support all of the available shapes/features when compared to the [Structurizr cloud service/on-premises installation/Lite](https://structurizr.com).
+The CLI will require Internet access if you are making use of any themes.

 Exporting PNG/SVG diagrams from the Structurizr cloud service/on-premises installation/Lite is not supported from the CLI.
 This is because the CLI is a Java application, whereas the PNG/SVG diagrams are rendered in your web browser.